Azure/AML-Kubernetes/docs/faq.md

 The node count in the number of worker, for distribute training job, such as ps-worker or MPI/horovod they may need extra launcher node or ps node, they may also ocuppy one node.
 We will optimise this in following version.

-#### What Azure storage does Azure Arc-enabled ML support?
+#### What storage type does Azure Arc-enabled ML support?

-Azure Arc-enabled ML compute only support Azure blob container, if your data is in other Azure storage, please move it to Azure blob first.
-We will support other Azure storage in following iteration.
+Azure Arc-enabled ML compute supports Azure blob container via AML datastore/dataset, and support other storage types via Kubernetes native PV/PVC.
+Refer to the PV/PVC [guidance](./docs/pvc.md).

 #### How do I use AMLK8s compute in China Region?